 Nearly three months on from the competition launch at the East Fortune airfield, and after receiving over 600 entries from across the country, Leonardo is proud to announce the winner of the national ‘Wopsie the Cat’ RAF100 Stem Competition is Hannah Amanda Donnelly, age 10, from Pirniehall Primary School in Edinburgh.

-Hannah was among 20 finalists who's designs were carefully considered by a judging panel including Ms Zerrin Lovett, COO RAF100, Air Commodore Chris Jones, RAF100 Industry Coordinator, Wing Commander Russ Barnes, SO1 Youth and STEM College HQ, Royal Air Force College Cranwell, Philip Pratley, Director Trade & External Relations UK and Adam Clarke, Head of the Leonardo Academy (Lincoln).
+Hannah was among 20 finalists whose designs were carefully considered by a judging panel including Ms Zerrin Lovett, COO RAF100, Air Commodore Chris Jones, RAF100 Industry Coordinator, Wing Commander Russ Barnes, SO1 Youth and STEM College HQ, Royal Air Force College Cranwell; Philip Pratley, Director Trade & External Relations UK; and Adam Clarke, Head of the Leonardo Academy (Lincoln).

 Her design was unanimously chosen as the UK winner of the ‘Wopsie the Cat’ Leonardo RAF100 Competition winner because of the degree of innovation she displayed, using water and light as power sources for her invention.